open-rpc/spec/README.md

 A document (or set of documents) that defines or describes an API.
 An OpenRPC definition uses and conforms to the OpenRPC Specification.

+## Patterned Field

+A field (key value pair) where the key name is supplied by the user, and the value is defined by the specification for the patterned field.
+The Field Pattern is a Regular expression

+## Regular Expression

+Regular expressions within the OpenRPC specification and tooling is RECOMMENDED to be a [Perl Compatible Regular Expressions](https://www.pcre.org/).
+That being said, tooling implementers SHOULD adhere to [ECMA-262 6th Edition Regular Expressions](https://www.ecma-international.org/ecma-262/6.0/#sec-regexp-regular-expression-objects).

 # Versions

 The OpenRPC Specification is versioned using [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html).